meilisearch/documentation/guides/advanced_guides/faceted_search.md

 - **Filters** exclude some results based on criteria.
 They allow users to narrow down a set of documents to only those matching these chosen criteria.
 In other words, filtering is used to filter the returned results by adding constraints.
 - **Facets** are a subset of filtering.
 Facets are document fields used as categories and thus provide grouping capabilities to search for specific fields rather than every field.
 They allow users to narrow down a set of documents by multiple dimensions at a time.

+Faceting and filtering aim at being complementary.

 ## Setting Up Facets

 Document attributes to use as facets **must be declared at indexing time**.

 You can set up facets **through the API** via the [global settings route](/references/settings.md#update-settings).
 You need to add the desired attributes to the `attributesForFaceting` list.
-This attribute accepts a `[String]` that specifies which attributes are used as facets, and defaults to `null`.
+This attribute accepts a `[String]` that specifies which attributes must be used as facets, and defaults to `null`.

 ::: warning